 If you choose to be sexually active, use condoms each and every time you have sex.
 When used consistently and correctly latex condoms are considered highly effective, though not 100%, in preventing the spread of HIV and protecting against other STIs.
 If you or your partner(s) are allergic to latex, plastic (polyurethane) condoms (male or female) can be used.

 When performing oral sex on a man (fellatio), the use of latex condoms, withdrawal before ejaculation without a condom (avoiding semen in the mouth) and/or refraining from this activity when cuts or sores are present in the mouth can reduce the risk of transmission.

 When performing oral sex on a woman (cunnilingus), moisture barriers such as a dental dam (sheet of latex), a cut-open and flattened condom or household plastic wrap can reduce the risk of exposure to vaginal secretions and/or blood.

 Safe sex refers to sexual activities that do not involve any sexual fluid from one person getting into another person’s body.
-If two people are having safe sex, even if one person is infected there is no possibility of the other person becoming infected.
+If two people are having safe sex, even if one person is HIV-positive there is no possibility of transmitting HIV.
 Safe sex activities include hugging, touching, caressing and mutual masturbation.

-Safer sex refers to a range of sexual activities that hold little risk of HIV infection or other STDs.
-If you are not in a mutually-monogamous relationship (sex with only you and your partner) and you and your partner are negative, safer sex can include properly using a barrier (latex condom or dental dam) each time you have sex, from start to finish.
-Condoms are the only method that provides protection against HIV, other STDs and unintended pregnancy.
-The best way to prevent HIV and other STDs is to abstain from sex.
+Safer sex refers to a range of sexual activities that hold little risk of HIV transmission or other STIs.
+If you are not in a mutually-monogamous relationship (sex with only you and your partner) and you and your partner are both HIV-negative, safer sex can include properly using a barrier (latex condom or dental dam) each time you have sex, from start to finish.
+Condoms are the only method that provides protection against HIV, other STIs and unintended pregnancy.